troyvassalotti/troyv.dev/src/_includes/partials/bio.md

 Hey!
 I'm Troy, a web developer and musician based in Baltimore, currently an engineer at T. Rowe Price and part-time developer at Goucher College.
 My interests include internet privacy, open source software, and making the web a more accessible place.
-I also like long walks on the beach (but **hate** getting sand _everywhere_).
+I also like long walks on the beach, but can't stand getting sand _everywhere_.
 Any and all opinions are my own.
 (I think I'm legally required to say that?)

 In 2021, I became a community organizer for [charmCityJS](https://charmcityjs.org/), a Baltimore-based [JavaScript meetup](https://www.meetup.com/charmcityjs/).
 We meet on the first Wednesday of the month for a night of talks from the community, discussions on all things JS, and all around camaraderie with fellow devs.